Committed Philadelphia Injury Firm with Proven Trial Results

 • Any combination of these parties

 It’s important to determine who is responsible for your child’s birth injury.
 It can be difficult to do this without years of experience with medical malpractice cases.
-Our devoted Philadelphia birth injury attorney is necessary for determining and demonstrating liability.
+A Philadelphia birth injury attorney is necessary for determining and demonstrating liability.

 You have to show that the doctor’s negligence caused your child’s birth injury.
 To do this, you have to establish these elements: